 339.5.
-Where a lease of real property is not in writing, no action shall be brought under Civil Code Section 1951.2 more than two years after the breach of the lease and abandonment of the property, or after the termination of the right of the lessee to possession of the property, whichever is the earlier time.
+Where a lease of real property is not in writing, no action shall be brought under Civil Code Section 1951.2 more than two years after the breach of the lease and abandonment of the property, or more than two years after the termination of the right of the lessee to possession of the property, whichever is the earlier time.